martignoni/blog.martignoni.net/content/posts/hugo-deployment/index.md

   global:
     - PRODUCTION=true
     - HUGO_RELEASE=0.54.0
-    - secure: <a long string of random looking ASCII chars ending with an equal sign>
+    - secure: "<a long string of random looking ASCII chars ending with an equal sign>"
-    - secure: <another long ASCII string ending with an equal sign>
+    - secure: "<another long ASCII string ending with an equal sign>"
-    - secure: <and another long ASCII string ending with an equal sign>
+    - secure: "<and another long ASCII string ending with an equal sign>"
 ```

 That's all folks!
 Push now a commit to the master branch of your git repo, and your website is automatically deployed to your host by Travis.